Shri Guru Gobind Singh Ji Jayanti: Dates and Timings

 - Kaam karan wich daridaar nahi karna: Never be lazy about work

 - Daswand Dena: Donate one-tenth of your earnings to charity.

 Guru Gobind Singh Ji not only guided the Sikh community through the path of life but also protested against the crimes and atrocities around the world with the help of literary work.
 Here is a list of some of his most prestigious works as a poet-writer.

 - Akaal Utsatat

 - Chandi Charitra

 - Khalsa Mahima

-On this occasion, the people of the Sikh community extends greetings with one another and takes the vow to follow the path of Guru Gobind Singh Ji.
+On this occasion, the people of the Sikh community extend greetings to one another and take the vow to follow the path of Guru Gobind Singh Ji.

 Hope you celebrate the great leader’s 356th anniversary with enthusiasm and happiness.
 Wish you a very Happy Guru Gobind Singh Jayanti.